LeandroAdeko/LeandroAdeko/README.md

 - 👋 Hi, I’m Leandro Vitor Lopes da SIlva
 - 👀 I’m interested in living, there is anything better, right?
 - 🌱 I’m currently learning how to be a project manager, not just tech manager.
-I'm involved in
 - 💞️ I’m here build an interesting portifolio of my learnings in python.
 - 📫 silva.llops@gmail.com